top of page

 • Feb 22 Wilmar FRC Week Zero Tournament

-• March 19-22 Seven Rivers Regional Tournament La Cross WI FIRST Robotics Competition
+• March 19-22: Seven Rivers Regional Tournament Lacrosse, WI

-• April 2-5 Granite City Regional Tournament FIRST Robotics Competition
+• April 2-5 Granite City Regional Tournament St Cloud, MN

 bottom of page